Wally Walker: Collegiate career

 A prolific frontcourt scorer while in college, Walker led the Virginia Cavaliers to their first Atlantic Coast Conference Tournament championship and its first NCAA tournament berth in 1976.

 He was the only Cavalier to receive the Everett Case Award as the ACC Tournament's Most Valuable Player following Virginia's championship run, until Joe Harris in 2014.
 Enjoying one of the finest individual seasons ever by a Cavalier player during the 1975–76 season, Walker scored 21 points and grabbed seven rebounds in the 1976 tournament championship game against the University of North Carolina.

 Walker's scoring average of 22.1 points during the 1975–76 season ranks as the sixth best in Virginia history and his 1,849 career points is sixth on the all-time Cavalier list.
 He was a first-team Academic All American in 1976.
 His number 41 was retired by the school.
 The Portland Trail Blazers took him in the first round of the 1976 draft, the fifth overall pick.

-Playing career
+Professional career

-His playing career averages were 7.0 points and 3.1 rebounds in eight years with Portland, Seattle and Houston.
+His playing career averages in the NBA were 7.0 points, 3.1 rebounds, and 1.5 assists per game in eight years with Portland, Seattle and Houston.
 He won two championship rings (with Portland and Seattle) in his first and third seasons.
 He was a starter for the Sonics in 1981–82 and the next season for the Houston Rockets.
-After ending his NBA career in 1984, Walker played 11 matches in Italian Pro League in Milan and then enrolled in Stanford Graduate School of Business, graduating in 1987 with an MBA.
+After ending his NBA career in 1984, Walker played 11 games in Italian Pro League in Milan and then enrolled in Stanford Graduate School of Business, graduating in 1987 with an MBA.
 He worked for seven years at Goldman Sachs and also started his own money management business, Walker Capital, before returning to the NBA in the early 90s as a part-time television announcer and consultant for his former team, the Seattle SuperSonics, owned by Barry Ackerley.